 On September 1, 2019, the Company entered into a one-year lease for office space in Grand Forks, North Dakota.
-Monthly rent is \$590 a month through August 2020.
+Monthly rent was \$590 a month through August 2020.
+The lease has not been renewed and has been terminated.

 Future remaining minimum lease payments under these non-cancelable leases are as follows: